 Shock is an often times a misunderstood phenomenon and medical emergency.
-Simply defined, shock is the lack of oxygen to body tissue and organs. .
-No CPR class with First Aid would be complete without covering the topic of shock.
+Simply defined, it is the lack of oxygen to body tissue and organs. .
+No CPR class with First Aid would be complete without covering This important topic.
 The American Heart Association agrees with me and even basic CPR/AED classes include an overview of shock.
-Understanding the causes, symptoms and treatment for circulatory shock can mean the difference between life and death in an emergency.
+Understanding the causes, symptoms and treatment for this can mean the difference between life and death in an emergency.

 Causes of shock can include the following: